mark87/UDACITY_meme_generator_mark87/README.md

 You can access the web application at: http://localhost:5000 or http://127.0.0.1:5000

+## Module Descriptions
+This project has two engines.
+A QuoteEngine and a MemeEngine.
+They both help create memes from images and text found in various file types.

+### Quote Engine

 ## Built With

 * [Flask](http://flask.pocoo.org/) - The python server micro framework